Michigan teen pleads guilty in school shooting that killed 4 students | Law-Order

 Crumbley was also charged with seven counts of assault with intent to murder and 12 counts of possession of a firearm in the commission of a felony.
 Prosecutors told the court there was no plea agreement with Crumbley, who faces life without parole when he is sentenced.
 A tentative sentencing hearing is scheduled for Feb.
 9, 2023.

 The massacre was one of dozens of shootings in U.S. schools that caused death or injuries this year alone.
 One of the deadliest took place in May when a gunman killed 19 children and two adults in Uvalde, Texas.
-On Monday, around the same time that Crumbley entered his plea, St. Louis police took a suspect into custody in a shooting at a high school in Missouri.
-Six people were taken to hospitals, including the suspect, police said, according to local media.
+On Monday, around the same time that Crumbley entered his plea, at least two people were killed and six wounded or injured when a shooter opened fire at a St. Louis high school, according to the city's police commissioner, who said officers then fatally shot the suspect.

 At the Michigan hearing, Crumbley wore an orange jumpsuit and a white mask over his nose and mouth while his left hand remained shackled.
 As he stood at the podium, he answered "Yes" to a series of questions the judge and prosecutor asked him, confirming his guilty plea.
 Crumbley's lawyers on Monday withdrew an insanity defense notice that they had previously filed with the court.